emotley/PCAssignment2/README.md

 Parallel Computing Assignment 2 - Brute Force attacks

+4 Programs are included.
+These are detailed below:

-BruteForceIf.c  serial version of bruteforce attack using nested if statements BruteForceIf2.c serial version of bruteforce attack using recursive function call BruteForceIfOMP.c  OMP parallelization using outer loop of nested if statements BruteForceIfMPI.c  MPI parallalization using outer loop of nested if statements
+BruteForceIf.c  serial version of bruteforce attack using nested if statements

+BruteForceIf2.c serial version of bruteforce attack using recursive function call

+BruteForceIfOMP.c  OMP parallelization using outer loop of nested if statements

+BruteForceIfMPI.c  MPI parallalization using outer loop of nested if statements

 makefiles are included for compilation of the programs.